Bertie690/gh-pr-list/README.md

 # Contributing
 If you find any bugs or ideas for improvement, feel free to fill out a [GitHub Issue](https://github.com/Bertie690/gh-pr-list/issues) describing it.

+Meanwhile, for those seeking to work on the repo themself, see [CONTRIBUTING.md](./CONTRIBUTING.md) for information about setting up a local installation.

 This is my first open-source project, so any and all support is greatly appreciated!